 Right on the heels of the Metroboard was the Evolve GT Bamboo Street and the Halo Board Carbon Edition with a score of 7 out of 10, the Evolve went for a total of 18.2 miles before throwing in the towel.
 We particularly liked that this board maintained its speed the whole time, unlike almost every other board that we tested.
 Most other models would start slowing down around the 50% mark and then would almost be unusably slow for the last few miles before the battery died.
 The Evolve took approximately 3 hours, 40 minutes to completely charge, though an upgraded, 80-minute fast charger is available to purchase as an upgrade.

 The Halo Board made it an exceptional 14.7 miles before the batteries were completely depleted, all while maintaining an average speed of 12.6 mph.
-This model also charged quite quickly, only taking about two hours to completely recharge in our test, exceeding the manufacturer's stated time of three hours.
+This electric skateboard also charged quite quickly, only taking about two hours to completely recharge in our test, exceeding the manufacturer's stated time of three hours.

 This metric basically encompassed how each board felt, in both ideal and difficult conditions.
 We evaluated the comfort of each board, as well as which models we were drawn to over and over again, that possessed that certain je ne sais quoi.
 We also assessed how each board fared in the face of adversity — how it handled traversing bumpy terrain and if it could successfully clear unexpected cracks in the road.
 You can see how each board ranked in the chart below.

-We had a three-way tie for the top scoring position in this metric, with the Evolve GT, Boosted, and the Onewheel all earning a well-deserved 7 out of 10.
+We had a tie for the top scoring position in this metric, with the Evolve GT, Boosted, and the Onewheel+ all earning a well-deserved 7 out of 10.
+We found that the Evolve GT and the Boosted were the most comfortable to ride of the bunch, and consequently, were the ones that we were drawn to over and over again if we needed to run a quick errand or just wanted to play around on.
 One quick side note: We tested the Evolve GT with the standard, longboard style wheels that came stock, not with the upgraded all-terrain kit.
-We found that the Evolve GT and the Boosted were the most comfortable to ride of the bunch, and consequently, were the ones that we were drawn to over and over again if we needed to run a quick errand or just wanted to play around on.
-The Onewheel isn't quite as comfortable to ride for longer periods of time, but we were drawn to it over and over again — almost as much as the above boards — simply because it is just so much fun to ride.
-While the Onewheel wasn't as comfortable to ride as the pair above, its performance at traversing bumpy terrain and handling unexpected cracks is unparalleled.
+The Onewheel+ wasn't quite as comfortable to ride for longer periods of time, but we were drawn to it over and over again — almost as much as the above boards — simply because it is so much fun to ride.
+While the Onewheel+ model wasn't as comfortable to ride as the Evolve or Boosted, its performance at traversing bumpy terrain and handling unexpected cracks is unparalleled.

-Following closely behind this trio of front-runners, the Metroboard and the Inboard both earned a 6 out of 10.
+Following closely behind the top boards, the Metroboard and the Inboard both earned a 6 out of 10.
 The Metroboard just wasn't quite as comfortable to ride around, and though we did like this model, we just weren't drawn to it quite as much as some of the others.
 It does a good job handling the bumpy terrain, about as good as the Boosted, but watch out if you hit an unexpected crack.
 This board has super low clearance, and the motor will bottom out easily on large cracks — enough to send you flying if you aren't careful!

 The Inboard M1 was quite comfortable to ride around, with a nice wide deck putting it on the same comfort level as the Evolve GT.
 It did reasonably well at handling cracks and bumps, performing similarly to a standard longboard but the hub motors prevent it from bottoming out when clearing cracks, like the Metroboard is prone to doing.

-The Yuneec, Halo Board Carbon Edition, and the Genesis all delivered an average performance in this metric, delivering a 5 out of 10.
-After all of the remote connectivity issues on the unit we tested, it was hard to be drawn to the Genesis, but it was relatively comfortable to ride, equivalent to the Metroboard.
-The Genesis also did well at handling rougher roads, about as well as the Boosted, but it was still hard to overcome our first impressions of the board.
+The Yuneec and the Halo Board Carbon Edition both delivered an average performance in this metric, delivering a 5 out of 10.
 The Yuneec was pretty average across the board, no major flaws — but nothing to get too excited about.
-It's a little less comfortable to ride and handles bumpy roads worse than the Genesis and the Metroboard.
+It's a little less comfortable to ride and handles bumpy roads worse than the Metroboard.
 We just weren't drawn to it as much, and it faltered a little on the cracks, bottoming out on the deeper ones.

 The Halo Board was actually quite comfortable to ride and we were reasonably drawn to it — provided we were planning on going over smooth roads.
 This model didn't handle rough roads or unexpected cracks well at all, giving the rider an unpleasantly jarring ride if the road was anything but smooth.

-The Pure Energy was next in the lineup, earning 4 out of 10.
-We weren't the biggest fans of this board in a holistic sense and were drawn to it the second least.
+The Pure Energy and the Acton Blink S were next in the lineup, both earning 4 out of 10.
+We weren't the biggest fans of the Pure Energy in a holistic sense and were drawn to it the second least.
 It was slightly below average in terms of comfort while riding, with the odd idiosyncrasy that it was more apt at turning left than right.
 This board felt like it rattled a little too much for comfort going over bumpy roads, but it did handle cracks comparable to a normal longboard.

 One of the best benefits of having a motorized skateboard is the ability to zip up hills with ease.
 However, not all electric skateboards are created equal, and a hill that is easy for one model may prove an insurmountable obstacle to another.
 We put these products through their paces to find the maximum hill grade that they could climb and see if it matched the manufacturer's claim.
 Once again, our tester was an average-sized, adult male for these tests, and a smaller or larger rider might find slightly different hill climbing abilities than we did.
 However, the overall trend and order would remain the same.
 You can see how each board stacked up below.